 - the rifle was brought to the TSBD by someone other than Oswald (see How Did Lee Harvey Oswald Kill Kennedy? and Did Oswald Carry a Bag of Curtain Rods to Work?);

-- the evidence suggests strongly that Oswald was not on the sixth floor either during the assassination (see Lee Harvey Oswald’s Alibi), and he had certainly not been there a few minutes earlier, when a witness saw a gunman on the sixth floor (see Carolyn Arnold’s FBI Statements);
+- the evidence suggests strongly that Oswald was not on the sixth floor during the assassination (see Lee Harvey Oswald’s Alibi), and he had certainly not been there a few minutes earlier, when a witness saw a gunman on the sixth floor (see Carolyn Arnold’s FBI Statements);

 - Oswald left no incriminating fingerprints at the crime scene, even though he was supposed to have handled several heavy cardboard boxes when constructing his sniper’s nest, and the boxes were tested for fingerprints within about two hours of the shooting;

 - Oswald’s marksmanship was insufficient to have allowed him to hit the target with two shots out of three in the limited time available, using a rifle that was in poor condition;

 - Oswald did not actually fire a rifle on the day of the assassination (see Oswald’s Rifle and Paraffin Tests).